mehdi-fathi/eloquent-filter/README.md

 ## Configuring

-You can generate a config file to configure Eloquent Filter.
+You can publish the configuration file to customize the package further:

 ### Publish Config